SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 ### 1. Introduce a basic HTML page to be served for the UI

 Following the "convention over configuation" theme, the Node.js flavored CAP model will also automatically serve static resources (such as UI artefacts) from a directory called `app/`.
-If there isn't an `app/` directory it will serve the "Welcome to cds.services" landing page we've seen already:
+If there isn't anything that can be sensibly served in the `app/` directory it will serve the "Welcome to cds.services" landing page we've seen already:

 ![the "Welcome to cds.services" landing page](../07/two-services.png)